Frequently Asked Questions

 I can provide counseling to those who live in Ohio or Indiana and am licensed in both.

-I offer virtual appointments Mondays and Thursdays and provide in person sessions in Sharonville on Tuesdays at this address
+I offer virtual appointments Monday, Wednesday, and Friday and provide in person sessions in Sharonville on Tuesdays at this address.

 Whether you are coming in for couples counseling, individual counseling, or EMDR, the first session is a time to get to know one another and make sure it feels like a good fit going forward.
 We will cover some of the brass tacks of the counseling process and discuss your history.
 I tend to ask a few more questions about family history, because the families we come from have such a huge impact on how we engage in different parts of our lives.